tshepang/blog-movies/content/movies/2015 review.rst

-The best **visual effects** can be found in the Hulk vs. Iron battle of `Avengers: Age of Ultron`_.
+The best **visual effects** can be found in the Hulk vs. Iron Man battle of `Avengers: Age of Ultron`_.
 Runner-up is the title character of Chappie_.
 The greatest **spectacle** is `Jurassic World`_, whose visual effects aren't shabby either.